chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 UVic Spam Detector is a lightweight, publicly accessible web-based application that allows anyone to submit raw email content to receive a “spam” or “not spam” verdict, using one of four models: Logistic Regression, Naive Bayes, Support Vector Machine (SVM), or Random Forest.
 The site exposes a simple upload form and JSON API for inference but lacks HTTPS, authentication, and access controls—making every endpoint vulnerable to public and automated abuse.
 Internally, uploaded emails are tokenized and vectorized before being classified by models such as Naive Bayes, Random Forest, or a small neural network.

 ### Objectives
-Based on the usage and design of this web application, we will focus on how confidentiality, integrity, and availability, the three pillars of cyber security.
+Based on the usage and design of this web application, we will focus on confidentiality, integrity, and availability, the three pillars of cyber security.
 Each vulnerability will be discussed based on the nature of this tool to see if it poses a threat to the application.
 We will also discuss criticality (impact + likelihood) of these vulnerabilities and how they can be exploit in practice.

 ### Methodology
 Our approach combines traditional web‑app testing and ML‑specific threat modeling. (mostly static?)